esyede/alitphp/README.md

 #### Loading 3rd-party Library
-Since alit treats external class as modules (including your controller classes), you can load external modules by adding the containing-path of your library to the `MODULES` directive, for example:
+Since alit treats external class as modules (including your controller classes), you can load external modules by appending the containing-path of your library to the `MODULES` directive, for example:
 ```php
 $app->set('MODULES','app/controllers/|thirdparty/')
 ```
+Note that you must add `|` (pipe, or you can also use `,` or `;`) for each of supplied folder.

 #### Unit-testing Tool